peterberkenbosch/spree_process_docs/rules_and_guidelines.md

 it get's accepted.

 ## 1. Don’t decorate the state machine.
+We are moving away from the complex and low performance state machine logic.
+We do not accept any new changes or usages for the statemachine logic.

 ## 2. No callbacks.
+Similar to number 1 above, we are moving away from the heavily used callbacks to prevent the cascading touching and other low performance resulting in using these callbacks.

 ## 3. Public API changes will need justification.
+The stable releases are named stable for a reason, let's keep it that way.
+Any public API (breaking) change needs proper discussion before accepting it.
+We will never merge these changes in the stable branches.

 ## 4. Limit (avoid) adding actions to controllers & models.
 ## 5. Performance can’t take a hit.
 ## 6. No additional queries.